top of page

 Spain - Day 11 : Excursion to Morocco

-We had slept in, until 8.
-After breakfast we headed to the front desk.
-From there a man brought us and an English family to the port of Tarifa.
-We were curious what would go wrong today so we wouldn't be back on the campsite tonight.
+We slept in until 8.
+We headed to the front desk after breakfast.
+From there, a man brought an English family and us to the port of Tarifa.
+We were curious about what would go wrong today so we wouldn't be back at the campsite tonight.
 There was plenty that could go wrong.
-At the port we first needed to pay for our ferry tickets.
-We didn't have enough cash left, but fortunately could pay with card.
-We each received two forms to fill in our personal data.
+At the port, we first needed to pay for our ferry tickets.
+We didn't have enough cash left but fortunately could pay with a card.
+We each received two forms to fill in our data.
 Those were required to get through customs.
 Bram got a third one because he didn't have a passport.
-I immediately asked for a pen but we were told we would have enough time for that on the boat.
+I immediately asked for a pen, but we were told we would have enough time for that on the boat.

-Together with the English people we walked to the dock.
+We walked to the dock together with the English people.
 We were allowed on until the customs office, which was still closed.
-The room we were in looked like it was renovated for 50% a year ago, and then the workers just stopped.
+The room we were in looked like half of it was renovated a year ago, and then the workers had just stopped.
 I wondered if the customs office would ever open.
 After half an hour the officers arrived.
-They checked our ID's and we were allowed to continue onto the boat to Tanger.
+They checked our IDs and allowed us to continue onto the boat to Tanger.

 It was a large boat built like a catamaran.
 It looked luxurious, especially considering we only paid 60 euros for the entire day.
 There was a desk with a sign saying something about passport control.
-We stood in line but 10 minutes later the first people still weren't finished.
+We stood in line, but 10 minutes later, the first people still weren't finished.
 That could never be the intention.
-It was really nice to sit down in a soft chair after 8 days of cycling and look out over the water.
-We already had been sitting for half an our by the time the boat left.
-While we saw Spain disappear the row in front of the desk kept getting longer and longer.
+It was really nice to sit down in a soft chair after eight days of cycling and look out over the water.
+We had already been sitting for half an hour by the time the boat left.
+While we saw Spain disappear, the row in front of the desk kept getting longer and longer.

 port of tarifa